w3c/scribejs/README.md

 [--final|-f]:        The minutes are final, i.e., they won't be labeled as "DRAFT".
 [--repo|-r]:         Whether the output should be stored in a github repository.
                      Default: false.
+[--pandoc|-p]:       Whether the output is meant to be converted further by pandoc.
+                     Default: false.
 [--jekyll|-j]:       Whether the output should be adapted to a Github+Jekyll combination.
                      Value can be "none", "md", or "kd" (see [below](#jekyll) for further details.)
                      Default: "md".